-The accompanying financial forecast and related notes of Navios Limited Partners L.P. present the forecasted results of operations of Navios Limited Partners L.P. for the year ending December 31, 2008, based on the assumption that:
+The accompanying financial forecast and related notes of Navios Maritime Partners L.P. present the forecasted results of operations of Navios Maritime Partners L.P. for the year ending December 31, 2008, based on the assumption that:

-Prior to the closing of the offering, Navios Maritime will contribute to us all of the outstanding shares of capital stock of one vessel-owning subsidiary in exchange for \$83.9 million in subordinated units (4,195,000 subordinated units assuming an initial public offering price of \$20.00 per common unit);
+- Prior to the closing of the offering, Navios Maritime will contribute to us all of the outstanding shares of capital stock of one vessel-owning subsidiary in exchange for 4,195,000 subordinated units; - We will sell an aggregate of 10,500,000 common units, representing a 56.8% limited partner interest in us;

-- We will sell an aggregate of 10,500,000 common units, representing a 56.8% limited partner interest in us; - We will enter into a new revolving credit facility that will provide us with financing availability of up to \$260.0 million and we will borrow \$165.0 million thereunder upon the closing of the offering; and - At the closing of this offering, Navios Maritime will sell to us all of the outstanding shares of capital stock of the subsidiaries which own or have the rights to seven vessels in exchange for (i) all the net proceeds from this offering and the concurrent offering to a corporation owned by Ms. Frangou (\$193.6 million, assuming an initial public offering price of \$20.00 per common unit), (ii) \$160.0 million of the \$165.0 million that we will borrow under our proposed new revolving credit facility, (ii) the issuance of approximately \$68.5 million of additional subordinated units to Navios Maritime (3,426,843 subordinated units assuming an initial public offering price of \$20.00 per common unit) and (iv) the issuance to Navios GP L.L.
-C of a 2.0% general partner interest in us and all of our incentive distribution rights, which will entitle it to increasing percentages of the cash we distribute in excess of \$0.4025 per unit per quarter.
+- We will enter into a new revolving credit facility that will provide us with financing availability of up to \$260.0 million and we will borrow \$165.0 million thereunder upon the closing of the offering; and - At the closing of this offering, Navios Maritime will sell to us all of the outstanding shares of capital stock of the subsidiaries which own or have the rights to seven vessels in exchange for (i) all the net proceeds from this offering and the concurrent offering to a corporation owned by Ms. Frangou (\$193.3 million, based on the initial public offering price of \$20.00 per common unit), (ii) \$160.0 million of the \$165.0 million that we will borrow under our proposed new revolving credit facility, (iii) the issuance of 3,426,843 additional subordinated units to Navios Maritime and (iv) the issuance to Navios GP L.L.C of a 2.0% general partner interest in us and all of our incentive distribution rights, which will entitle it to increasing perce ntages of the cash we distribute in excess of \$0.4025 per unit per quarter.